Dinko Felić

-Dinko Felić (born 10 November 1983) is a Bosnian-born Norwegian footballer who plays for FC Linköping City as a forward.
+Dinko Felić (born 10 November 1983) is a Bosnian-born Norwegian footballer who plays as a forward.

-Felić was born in Bosnia but his family relocated to Norway when he was twelve and settled down in Vågå.
+Felić was born in Bosnia but his family relocated to Norway when he was twelve and settled down in Vågå Municipality.
 In 1999, he moved to Kongsvinger to attend a school which focused on football.
 There he also joined the local club Kongsvinger IL where he eventually played two seasons with the first team.

 In 2004, he moved to Sweden where he signed for Enköpings SK who were playing in second tier Superettan at the time but was relegated that same year and Felić spent the remaining two seasons with the club in the Swedish third tier.
 During his years in Enköping he was often referred to as "The Zlatan Ibrahimović of Uppland".

+In 2007 he moved to Syrianska FC, remaining with the club for nearly nine years and playing three seasons in the Allsvenskan, the top division of Swedish football.

+After leaving Syrianska, Felić played for three lower division clubs in Linköping.
+He has since taken on a coaching role at Mjölby AI FF, but left in late 2022.